eliza411/scenarioed/README.md

           cd web/example
           php ../../composer.phar install

-6. Create database
+7. Create database

          mysql -u root -p
          create database scenarioed
          grant all on scenarioed.* to scenarioed@localhost

-7. If you wish to use a different database name or user name, edit app/config/parameters.yml and set the values accordingly.
+8. If you wish to use a different database name or user name, edit app/config/parameters.yml and set the values accordingly.

-8. Load the database schema
+9. Load the database schema

          php app/console doctrine:schema:create

-9. Ensure the web server has write privileges to app/cache and /app/logs.
+10. Ensure the web server has write privileges where needed.
 Replace www-data with the user which runs the webserver.

-         chown www-data app/logs app/cache
+         chown -R www-data app/logs app/cache web/projects

-10. Configure Apache to point at the scenarioed/web folder
+11. Configure Apache to point at the scenarioed/web folder

-11. Load yourdomain.com/project
+12. Load yourdomain.com